x0root/WProject/README.md

 # About

-WProject is high-level web vulnerability scanner assessment tool.
-This tool is designed for security professionals and penetration testers to perform comprehensive vulnerability scanning and vulnerability assessment on web applications.
-It combines multiple scanning techniques and integrates various external tools to provide a wide range of information about the target.
+WProject is an Web Attack Surface Management Tool.
+This tool is designed for security professionals and penetration testers to perform comprehensive vulnerability scanning on web applications.
+It uses various external open source vulnerability scanner.

 ## Main Features

-1. It imports various libraries for web scanning, web scraping, and parallel processing.

-2. It includes multiple scanning functions for different purposes:
    - Subdomain enumeration
    - Whois Lookup
    - Technology detection